For more than 35 years, we've protected the wild heart of North America

 The Greater Yellowstone Coalition was founded in 1983 on a simple premise: an ecosystem will remain healthy and wild only if it is kept whole.
-For nearly 35 years, we have been a pioneer in defining and promoting the concept of ecosystem management.
+For more than 35 years, we have been a pioneer in defining and promoting the concept of ecosystem management.
 Our offices, strategically placed in Montana, Wyoming, and Idaho, allow us to engage in a wide variety of efforts locally, regionally, and nationally to ensure Greater Yellowstone's lands, waters, wildlife are protected now and well into the future.

 People protecting the lands, waters, and wildlife of the Greater Yellowstone Ecosystem, now and for future generations.